Manual Muscle Testing

 What is Muscle Manual Testing?

-Manual Muscle Testing is essential for healthcare professionals in diagnosing and monitoring muscle strength.
-It involves a series of tests that evaluate a patient's ability to move specific muscles against resistance and can provide valuable insights into their overall muscular health.
+Manual Muscle Testing is essential for healthcare professionals to assess and monitor muscle power/strength for a particular muscle group.
+It involves a series of tests that evaluate a patient's ability to move specific muscles against resistance.
+It can provide valuable insights into the state of their muscle groups and overall muscular health.

-By using this manual muscle test, healthcare professionals, especially physical therapists, can determine whether a patient's muscle strength is normal, weakened, or completely absent.
+This manual muscle test allows healthcare professionals, especially physical therapists, to determine whether a patient's muscle strength is normal, weakened, or absent.
 It's a crucial diagnostic tool used in many fields of medicine, including neurology, orthopedics, and rehabilitation.

 How does this Manual Muscle Testing work?

-Performing this muscle strength testing procedure is vital in assessing the strength and function of the muscles in the body.
-However, preparing the patient and explaining the process before commencing with the testing is crucial.
+Performing this muscle strength testing procedure is vital in assessing the strength and function of the body's muscles.
+However, it is crucial to prepare the patient and explain the process before commencing the testing.

 Step 1: Prepare the patient